-It has compound-pinnate fronds, to about 1 m long, with the fronds having a Blechnum-like appearance with the frond segments lanceolate to linear with an acuminate apex and toothed edges.
-The segments are thin, to about 15 cm long.
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, fronds are compound-pinnate fronds, to about 1 m long, having a Blechnum-like appearance with the frond segments lanceolate to linear, to 15 cm long, with an acuminate apex and toothed edges.

-Spores are produced in sori, to 11 mm long, linear, on the underside of frond segments
+Spores are produced in sori (spore houses), to 11 mm long, linear, on the underside of frond segments.

-Not much is known about its cultivation currently.
+Not much is currently known about the cultivation potential of this species.

 It could be grown in pots indoors and would lend to rainforest and moist shady gardens.

 Could be grown as an epiphyte on trees and rocks.